 Finally, you may find evidence that disproves your thesis.
 THAT'S OK.
 If you had all the answers, there wouldn't be a need for research.
 Don't cherry-pick the evidence that supports your thesis.
 Always make a good faith effort to present other points of view (POV) that challenge your assumptions/thesis.
 Let the weight of the facts inform your conclusion, even if they run counter to your original claim.
 It is the integrity of your process that counts.

-Don't forget the NY Public Library has many more resources than the LRC.
+The NY Public Library has many more resources than the LRC.
 You can search their print collection using their online catalog.
 You can request that any resource not at your local branch be sent there for you to pick-up.
 Here are two books that came up when I plugged in the keyword "recycling."
 Applications for getting your library card are in the LRC and on the LRC's website (sidebar link).
 You'll need a library card to access the NYPL's incredible collection of articles and databases, which you will be required to use for research projects.

 The concept of recycling has been well-documented in the press.
 The Periodical Index from NYPL's "Articles & Databases" would help you locate magazine and journal articles.
 You would be able to narrow your search to those articles that speak directly to the use of plastic bags.

 Your choice of appropriate resources will depend on your understanding of what's called the "information cycle," which tells illustrates the changing nature of media coverage after an event has transpired, and as time passes.